 HUD requires that all units occupied by families receiving HCV assistance meet HUD's Housing Quality Standards (HQS) and permits DHA to establish additional requirements.
-HQS inspections are required before the Housing Assistance Payment (HAP) contract is signed and biennially.
+HQS inspections are required before the Housing Assistance Payment (HAP) contract is signed and, if criteria is met, biennially.